How Font Similarity Is Calculated

 FontAlternatives uses a deterministic scoring system to identify free fonts that can serve as practical alternatives to premium typefaces.
 This page explains how similarity scores work and what they represent.

-A similarity score measures how closely two font families align in structural and functional terms.
+A FontAlternatives similarity score measures how closely two font families align in structural and functional terms.
 Scores range from 0 to 100, where higher values indicate stronger structural compatibility.

-Similarity scores do not claim visual identity or legal equivalence.
+FontAlternatives similarity scores do not claim visual identity or legal equivalence.
 They indicate whether a free font can serve as a functional substitute for a premium font in common use cases.

 Classification Gate